 We want to see higher values than 1.75 because a strategy often yields real-time results worse than the backtest.

 It’s rare for a strategy to perform better in real life than on your screen.
-There are many reasons for that (something we will not discuss further in this article) and you want to have a “margin of safety” by selecting strategies with a reasonably high profit factor.
+There are many reasons for that (something we will not discuss further in this article), and you want to have a “margin of safety” by selecting strategies with a reasonably high profit factor.

-If the profit ratio is 1.25, you have a minimal safety margin, which is obviously not ideal.
+If the profit ratio is 1.25, you have a minimal safety margin, which is not ideal.
 Even small negative changes might make the strategy lose money.
 We consider 1.75 a low threshold, but we prefer to trade strategies with a number above 2.

-You might think that a high reading is good, but that’s frequently not the case.
+You might think a high reading is good, but that’s frequently not the case.
 How could that be?